immerjs/immer/readme.md

   })
 ```

-Note that it is not needed to handle the default case, a producer that doesn't do anything will simply return the original state.
+Notice that it is not needed to handle the default case, a producer that doesn't do anything will simply return the original state.

-_Note, creating Redux reducer is just a sample application of the Immer package.
+Creating Redux reducer is just a sample application of the Immer package.
 Immer is not just designed to simplify Redux reducers.
-It can be used in any context where you have an immutable data tree that you want to clone and modify (with structural sharing)_
+It can be used in any context where you have an immutable data tree that you want to clone and modify (with structural sharing).

+_Note: it might be tempting after using producers a while, to just put `produce` in your root reducer, and then past the draft along to each reducer and work on that.
+Don't do that.
+It kills the point of Redux where each reducer is testable as pure reducer.
+Immer is best used when applying it to small individual pieces of logic._

 ## Currying